KIT-Workflows/MXene-Monolayers/README.md

 In this workflow, the SimStack framework generates 22 configurations to analyze its physical properties.
 The Mult-It, UnpackMol, DFT-VASP, and DB-Generator.
 A table containing total energies, input and autput parameters.

 # Colab
-*Colab notebook for data visualization
+*Colab notebook for data visualization.
+This notebook calculates the thermodynamic propertie attributes from the ab initio calculations executed from the MXenes Workflow.
+Below, we'd like to describe the functions the actual version covers.